JuliaComputing/Multibody.jl/docs/src/examples/suspension.md

 ## Adding wheels
 The example below further extends the example from above by adding wheels to the suspension system.
 The excitation is not modeled as a time-varying surface profile, provided through the `surface` argument to the [`SlippingWheel`](@ref) component.
-The connection between the wheels and the ground form two kinematic loops together with the `body_upright` joint, we thus set all wheels to be cut joints using `iscut=true`.
+The connection between the wheels and the ground form two kinematic loops together with the `body_upright` joint, which we can handle in one of two ways.
+1. include a cut joint in the loop, e.g., by setting all wheels to be cut joints using `iscut=true`.
+2. Remove angular state variables from the wheels by passing `state = false`.
+Since we do not need the angular state variables in this case, we choose this option which reduces the total number of unknowns to solve for.

 We start by adding a wheel to the quarter-car setup and then to the half-car setup.

 ### Quarter car
 ```@example suspension
+using ModelingToolkitStandardLibrary.Mechanical.Rotational
 @mtkmodel ExcitedWheelAssembly begin
     @structural_parameters begin
         mirror = false